JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 supporting tools and workflows (objective 3-1) is a good one.
 We further agree that partnership is exactly the way that this needs to be pursued.

-Goal 3: The metrics for this sophisticated set of objectives are catastrophic.
-There is no way that the objectives stated for Goal 3 can be effectively measured or succeed.
+Goal 3: The metrics proposed for this sophisticated set of objectives are catastrophic.There is no way that the objectives stated for Goal 3 can be effectively measured or set a useful standard for success.

 Goal 4: Feldon et.al (PNAS, 2017; https://doi.org/10.1073/pnas.1705783114)
 concludes that despite $28 million in investment by NSF and NIH in training